Jutta Ditfurth: Politics

-She has been politically active within the New Left since the early 1970s, joining internationalist and feminist groups, as well as participating in the nascent Green and anti-nuclear movement.
-In 1980, she became member of the newfounded German Green Party and from 1984 till 1988 she was one of the three party leaders.
+Ditfurth has been politically active within the New Left since the early 1970s, joining internationalist and feminist groups, as well as participating in the nascent Green and anti-nuclear movement.
+In 1980, she became member of the newly founded German Green Party and from 1984 till 1988 she was one of the three party leaders.

 In December 1988 the national convention ("Bundesdelegiertenkonferenz") of the party voted with 214 to 186 delegates to end Ditfurths leadership.

 Towards the late 1980s, she became highly critical of the subsequent trajectory of the German Green Party, which she described as counterrevolutionary, hierarchical, and nepotistic; she left the Greens in 1991.

-As a candidate on an international list of the Greek Left-wing party New Left Current during the 1999 European elections, she ran a campaign critical of the military German and NATO involvement in the Kosovo War, but did not win enough votes to win a seat in the European Parliament.
+As a candidate on an international list of the Greek Left-wing party New Left Current during the 1999 European elections, she ran a campaign critical of the German military and NATO involvement in the Kosovo War, but did not win enough votes to win a seat in the European Parliament.
 In 2000, she co-founded the minor German party Ecological Left, of which she remains a member and on whose ticket she won a seat in the city parliament of Frankfurt in 2001 and 2011.
 In 2007, she published a biography of the Red Army Faction member Ulrike Meinhof.

 She is currently based in Frankfurt.
 Her works remain largely untranslated into English.